 As a sustainable community, Victoria will provide housing opportunities for its workforce, young professionals, families, special needs, and senior residents as well as its business and corporate owners.
-Diverse housing supports economic development by a creating sustainable community where people of all walks of life can choose to live regardless of where they are in their lifecylce.
-Diverse housing also supports economic development by creating neighborhoods where people want to live, and a community where people feel confident in starting a business because there is a strong and labor Businesses need employees and employees need housing.
+Diverse housing supports economic development by creating a sustainable community where people of all walks of life can choose to live regardless of their stage in life; strong neighborhoods provide customers for businesses as well as employees for jobs.
+Businesses need employees and employees need housing.
+Having diverse housing also helps to ensure a strong local economy as the housing market continues to change into the future; having more housing options will limit struggles in the future when the housing market changes.